 The 1919 massacre at Amritsar – known more prominently in history as Jallianwala Bagh Massacre – is easily one of the most sordid episodes of the chequered history of India.
-As history goes, the inhuman chain of events on the fateful day was spawned by General Reginald Dyer.
+As history goes, the inhuman chain of events on a fateful day was spawned by General Reginald Dyer.
 The incident took place on 13th April – a Sunday when the whole of Punjab was celebrating Baisakhi.

 Baisakhi is the festival that heralds the beginning of Khalsa Panth in 1699 by Guru Gobind Singh, the tenth Guru of Sikhs.
-Yet, on this particular occasion, life came to a complete standstill – not only in Punjab but across the country – thanks to the repressive thought process and consequent actions of a British officer with nothing but subjugation in his mind.
+Yet, on this particular occasion, life came to a complete standstill – not only in Punjab but across the country – thanks to the repressive thought process and consequent actions of a British officer with nothing but subjugation on his mind.

 The impact that the genocide created can be gauged from the fact it moved Rabindranath Tagore to such an extent that he refused the colonial masters’ proposal to be knighted.
 It was even criticized by Winston Churchill.

 It was incidentally a political meeting that was being organised in the vicinity of Harmandir Sahib, the Golden Temple, in the city.
 Keeping the importance of this day in mind, Punjabis celebrate it with much gusto and a lot of religious and community fairs are organised on this day.
 Thus, there is a very good chance that a lot of people killed or maimed on that day had no idea that it was a political assembly going on over there.
 In fact, apart from the Sikhs, there were many Hindus and Muslims in attendance on the fateful day as well.